-Wickie’s full menu features five different burgers served on a toasted Brioche Kaiser with lettuce, onion, tomato and pickles and includes a choice of fresh-cut fries, house salad or soup for sides.
+Wickie’s full menu features five different burgers served on a toasted Brioche Kaiser with lettuce, onion, tomato and pickles and include a choice of fresh-cut fries, house salad or soup for sides.
 The rest of the menu is pub fare as well as sandwiches, salads and sharable appetizers.

 State & Main

-Located in the north end of Barrie at 467 Cundles Rd.
+It is located in the north end of Barrie at 467 Cundles Rd.
 E. this State & Main location is an upscale restaurant.
 There’s a patio that’s dog-friendly as well in the summer.